JohnGu9/AnimatedSize/README.md

 1. AnimatedSize provide the features that let element's width/height animate between `auto` and any size.
 2. Animation is provided by `css transition` so the component take less js-runtime compared with pure js implement.
-3. And AnimatedSize support perfect animation that you can stop animation or change animation dest or change animation duration `at any time` even AnimatedSize is animating or nested element size change.
+3. And AnimatedSize support perfect animation that you can stop animation or change animation dest or change animation duration `at any time` even AnimatedSize is animating or nested element's size is changing.

 <br/>